gcp-development/quarkus-template-api/README.md

 ## Motivation

 [Microservices](https://martinfowler.com/articles/microservices.html) plays an essential part of my work since 2008.
 Together with [Kubernetes](https://kubernetes.io/docs/home/) (around 2014) , it’s possible to scale each service independently for granular control of workload performance.
 Though the Microservice Architecture and Kubernetes we have a significant number of native capacity-scaling approaches, that allows us to address complex problems in a very cost effective way.
-One word for [Anthos](https://cloud.google.com/anthos/docs/concepts/overview) due the fact that is currently(2022/11) the only product that manages multiple clusters, which makes it the cherry on top of the cake.
+The Kubernetes landscape is not completed without [Anthos](https://cloud.google.com/anthos/docs/concepts/overview), due the fact that is currently(2022/11) the only product that manages multiple clusters, which makes it the cherry on top of the cake.(Obviously these scenarios with Anthos should be considered only for organizations of a certain dimension or complex Kubernetes workloads across different clouds providers.)

 ## Table of Contents<br>
 [Quarkus](https://github.com/gcp-development/quarkus-template-api/blob/main/README.md#quarkus)<br>